News + People

 A Day in the Life

 On a typical workday, Judy spends most of her time working with our Mandarin immersion schools.
-She observes Mandarin classes, provides instructional feedback for Mandarin ambassadors, checks in with school administrators, and provides program support.
-She also facilitates professional learning communities (PLC) for our ambassadors so they can gain valuable insight from her foundational knowledge and personal experiences.
+She observes Mandarin classes, provides instructional feedback for Mandarin ambassador teachers, checks in with school administrators, and provides program support.
+She also facilitates professional learning communities (PLC) for our ambassador teachers so they can gain valuable insight from her foundational knowledge and personal experiences.

 One of her favorite memories working with Participate Learning was also one of her first!
-This past summer, Judy was able to attend Participate Learning orientation (OT) for our new-arrival ambassadors.
-This experience showed her how to support teachers from the first day they arrive in the US and allowed her to build strong foundations for lasting relationships with all of our first-year Mandarin ambassadors.
+This past summer, Judy was able to attend Participate Learning orientation (OT) for our new-arrival ambassador teachers.
+This experience showed her how to support teachers from the first day they arrive in the US and allowed her to build strong foundations for lasting relationships with all of our first-year Mandarin ambassador teachers.

 Judy’s professional goals include continuing to develop knowledge and expertise in DL education.
 Specifically, she wants to learn more about Spanish immersion programs, as so much of her current background is in Mandarin.
 Beyond language immersion, she wants also to learn more about global education programs in general.